Skip to main content

 Overview

-Meandu Mine is located 25km south-east of Kingaroy in the South Burnett region of southern Queensland.
-It provides coal to the Tarong power stations as its sole customer.
+Meandu Mine is located 25 km south-east of Kingaroy in Queensland’s South Burnett region.
+It supplies coal exclusively to the adjacent Tarong power stations.

 Download the latest Meandu Mine fact sheet here